 • In-store Pick-up Services Provide Quick Services and Additional Chances to Buy

-In-stores pick-up services are not new, but they conveniently connect the digital shopping cart with the physical store.
+In-stores pick-up services (or BOPIS) are not new, but they conveniently connect the digital shopping cart with the physical store.
 These services allow customers to browse and buy online, then pickup purchases at physical stores within a few hours of purchase.
 Once the customer is in the physical store, there is more opportunity for the retailer to engage with the customer and additional opportunities for further transactions.

 Improving Customer Interaction with Smart Technology